afsc-assessments/ebswp_2023/doc/EBSpollock.md

 was applied over the period 1964--2020.
 A technical description is presented in the Model Details section attached.
-The analysis was first introduced in the 1996 SAFE report and compared to the cohort analyses that had been used previously and was document Ianelli and Fournier 1998).
-The model was implemented using automatic differentiation software developed as a set of libraries under the C++ language (“ADMB,” Fournier et al. 2012).
+The analysis was first introduced in the 1996 SAFE report and compared to the cohort analyses that had been used previously and was later documented in Ianelli and Fournier (1998).
+The model was written in "ADMB"--a library for non-linear estimation and statistical applications (Fournier et al. 2012).
 The data updated from last year’s analyses include:

   - The 2019 fishery age composition data were added